 - Any abnormality in the human chorionic gonadotropin, which is produced during early pregnancy, indicates the risk of chromosomal abnormality.

-The combined results of these tests help determine the risk of Down syndrome and Trisomy 18 in babies.
+The combined results of these tests help determine the risk of Down syndrome and aneuploidies like 13 and 18 in babies.
 An abnormal test result calls for additional tests such as chorionic villus sampling, cell-free fetal DNA, amniocentesis, or further ultrasounds.

 Your doctor may ask you to take certain precautions and follow a particular lifestyle to keep yourself and the baby healthy.
 Keep reading for more tips on that.